 Become a Vegan

 Vegans don’t consume or use animal products of any kind.
-If you become vegan, you send a message with your dollars and your values that you won’t support poultry farming in any way.
+If you become vegan, you use your dollars to send a message about your values: that you won’t support poultry farming in any way.

 Donate to an Organization That Fights Against Chicken Abuse

-The money you don’t spend on animal products could be used to help fight chicken abuse.
+The money you save on animal products could be used to help fight chicken abuse.
 Animal rights activists are tirelessly fighting to end animal abuse of all kinds, including the abuses that take place on poultry farms.
-Donating your money and/or time can make a huge difference in furtherance of these causes.
+Donating your money or time can make a huge difference in furthering these causes.

 Join an Organization to Help Fight Chicken Abuse

 You can also get actively involved in fighting animal abuse.
-Start or join an organization that investigates poultry farms, exposes the industry for what it is, and lobbies for stronger laws against animal abuse.
+Start or join an organization that investigates poultry farms, exposes the industry for what it is, and lobbies for stronger laws.

 We report on all animal matters at Sentient Media, and we want you to know the facts.
 While reading about poultry farming might be disturbing, education and awareness are the only paths toward ending the suffering of millions of animals.